pdimo/ga-test-website/README.md

     *   **Trigger Type:** Form Submission
     *   **Configuration:** Use a CSS selector to identify the specific form (e.g., `form.max-w-lg`) to avoid capturing other form submissions on the site.
     *   **Tag:** GA4 Event, `event_name: generate_lead` (GA4 recommended), with parameters for `form_id` (e.g., `contact_us_form`) and `project_budget` (populated by the variable).

+**7. Open-Ended Tracking (Optional but Recommended)**
+*   **Goal:** Demonstrate any additional tracking you believe would provide valuable insights for GreenScape Solutions.
+*   **Requirements:** Implement at least one additional tracking solution that you think would be beneficial for understanding user behavior or business performance on this website.
+Be prepared to explain your rationale during the interview.